Published on May 1, 2025 5 min read

 4. Dijkstra’s Algorithm

-Dijkstra’s algorithm identifies the shortest path between two points in a graph, assuming all path weights are non-negative.
+Dijkstra’s algorithm finds the shortest path between two points in a graph, assuming all paths have non-negative weights.

 How It Works:

-• Assign a tentative distance to each node (0 for source, infinity for others).
+• Assign a tentative distance to each node (start with 0 for the source, infinity for the rest).

 • Visit the node with the shortest tentative distance.